yahuizhan/dappley-metrics-go-api/README.md

 # dappley-metrics-go-api
-The API for dappley-metrics-web written in Go
+The API for dappley-metrics-client written in Go